GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 36. MALCOLM KNOX Shonky votes?
 It could never happen in Australia, THE SYDNEY MORNING HERALD Saturday 16 December 2000, at 20.

 37. At a plain language conference in Cape Town sponsored by the Plain English Campaign (United Kingdom) in March 1995, quoted by PHIL KNIGHT, PROF. JOSEPH KIMBLE, and CHRISTOPHER BALMFORD in TOWARDS PLAIN LANGUAGE LEGISLATION: A DEMONSTRATION PROJECT ON LEGISLATIVE DRAFTING, A MODEL REVISION OF THE HUMAN RIGHTS COMMISSION BILL in the authors' covering letter.
-The model was prepared in May 1995 as a demonstration of plain-language principles at the request of Hon.
+The model was prepared in May 1995 as a demonstration of plain language principles at the request of Hon.
 A M Omar MP, Minister of Justice, Republic of South Africa.

 38. Constitution of the Republic of South Africa 1996, Chapter 2 Bill of Rights, section 7(1).